mikefirestrike/ProfessionAndGreyMobXP/README.md

 ## ⚖️ Balance Notes

-It won’t replace questing
+It won’t replace questing.
-It won’t trivialize progression
+It won’t trivialize progression.
-It just fills in the situations where the game gives you nothing
+It just fills in the situations where the game gives you nothing.

-If your players suddenly hit max level by gardening and working the mines, good for them
+If your players suddenly hit max level by gardening and working the mines, good for them.

 ## 🤖 AI Usage Disclosure (Yes, Really)